lorainelab/integrated-genome-browser/README.txt

 The license file is included in the "ext" directory.
 IGB can be used with or without this jar file.

 ----------------- COMPILING IGB ----------------------------

 If you wish to use 'ant':

+'ant ext'
+  to compile all source code and package it, together with all external resources, in a single executable file: igb_exe.jar

 'ant jar'
-  to compile the source and create the three jar files: igb.jar genoviz_sdk/genoviz.jar and genometry/genometry.jar
+  to compile the source and create independent jar files: igb.jar genoviz_sdk/genoviz.jar and genometry/genometry.jar

 'ant docs'